LorenzoCNR/AI_for_all/README.md

 - The main call wants the script name, the model_file (.pkl) both output and input directory

 Sun, 31.03.24.
 Upload tsne and umap main and miscellanea to run them on matlab.
 Check parameters spec and correct settings

+Thur 04.04.24...Add main Cebra and Plot_cebra